Emjayosee/20_React_Portfolio/README.md

 # 01 Goal:

     The goal of this project is to convert our portfolio from Assignment 16 into a REACT environment.
-Here is a link to the Github folder https://emjayosee.github.io/20_React_Portfolio/ and a link to the deployed website https://employee-directory-michael.herokuapp.com/.
+Here is a link to the Github folder https://emjayosee.github.io/20_React_Portfolio/ and a link to the deployed website https://mjoc.herokuapp.com//.

 # 02 Approach:

-    In approaching the project, I realized that I have sufficient content, but am building my portfolio around my professional art work, websites and professional writing.
-However, with this in mind, I still am working towards the requirements of the assignment, including:
+    In approaching the project, I realized that I have sufficient content, but am building my portfolio around my professional art work, websites, professional writing and future projects.
+However, with this in mind, I still am working towards meeting the requirements of the assignment, including:

         1. An updated portfolio featuring 6 total projects [ ]